alhajee/ckan/doc/contributing/frontend/assets.rst

 Assets
 ======

 ..
-Note:: Assets are only supported  on CKAN 2.9 and above.
+Note:: Assets are only supported  on FMLD 2.9 and above.
 If you
-          are using CKAN <= 2.8, refer to the legacy `Fanstatic resources
+          are using FMLD <= 2.8, refer to the legacy `Fanstatic resources
           <https://docs.ckan.org/en/2.8/contributing/frontend/resources.html>`_
           documentation.

 Assets are .css and .js files that may be included in an html page.
 Assets are included in the page by using the ``{% asset %}`` tag.
-CKAN then uses `Webassets <https://webassets.readthedocs.io/en/latest/>`_ to serve these assets.
+FMLD then uses `Webassets <https://webassets.readthedocs.io/en/latest/>`_ to serve these assets.

 ::